-Traditionally, the Festival of Lights, together with its presenting partner, offers a competition in which the best video artists are awarded prizes.
+Traditionally, the Festival of Lights, together with its presenting partner, holds a competition in which the best video artists are awarded.
 This year it is the Future Vision Award.

-The light of tomorrow is a projection by the Spanish creative studio momap, an artistic message about the necessary change in the way we deal with energy.
-The journey through time begins with the emergence of charcoal, tells of the use of other fossil fuels in a steampunk and art deco environment, shows fire-breathing machines and arrives at the end to reality – a clear-thinking, transparent head.
-The artist collective RE:SORB has won several awards and is a guarantor of high-quality work.
-In their Mapping Transformation, in times of transformation and digitalization, it is about designing a path for a new tomorrow.
-In doing so, one should not lose sight of nature next to all the technology and alternative possibilities.
+The light of tomorrow is a projection by the Spanish creative studio momap, an artistic message about the necessary change in dealing with energy.
+The journey through time begins with the creation of charcoal, tells of the use of other fossil fuels in a steampunk and art deco environment, shows fire-breathing machines and finally comes to reality – a clear-thinking, transparent head.
+The artist collective RE:SORB has won several awards and is a guarantee for high-quality work.
+In times of transformation and digitization, her mapping transformation is about creating a path for a new tomorrow.
+In addition to all the technology and the alternative possibilities, one should not lose sight of nature.
 In the video mapping by the Polish creative team Clockwork, the baroque Charlottenburg Palace is first illuminated by disco balls, sculptures dance to the beat.
-Then the facade transforms into a glass structure, whales swim in a cosmic environment, air bubbles turn into spheres with children …. a mystical scenery.
+Then the facade transforms into a glass structure, whales swim in a cosmic environment, air bubbles transform into spheres with children…. a mystical scene.

 Hotel de Rome

 The artists behind The Projection Studio from England are Ross Ashton and Karen Monid, represented in the festival with the contribution Psyche.
-The actual protagonists are blue butterflies that connect the individual scenes, create transitions and thus express the interconnectedness of the world.
-These individual scenes show a wide variety of images of a world as people want it to be: A rainbow-colored waterfall in the forest, a small island in a clean sea, or a sunrise in the desert.
+The actual protagonists are blue butterflies who connect the individual scenes, create transitions and thus express the connectedness of the world.
+These individual scenes show different images of a world that people want: a rainbow-colored waterfall in the forest, a small island in a clean sea or a sunrise in the desert.